Security Analytics – Hype v Reality

 At the heart of any good SOC sits a requirement to identify, collect and process the vast quantity of log information pouring out of network devices, end user devices, servers and applications, with any one data item (or a combination of items) capable of indicating an attack is underway.
 This is how the majority of Security Information and Event Management (SIEM) solutions historically worked, collecting, normalising and correlating security events in an attempt to find that elusive needle in the haystack of needles.

-The solution approach at Huntsman goes a stage further.
-From deep understanding of the market and business drivers, and after listening to our customers; our investment has been in the analytical heart of our product.
-Huntsman Analyst Portal® helps overcome the issue of false positives by verifying threats in real-time, eliminating the queue of benign alerts for investigation, leaving only those that are determined to be a real threat to your enterprise.
-The outcome of good security isn’t a larger number of detections – it’s a process and toolset that delivers resolutions for verified issues as they arise.
-Our threat verification capability profiles the behaviours on networks and provides a more complete picture of what is going on within the organisation.
-Furthermore, Huntsman’s Behavioural Anomaly Detection capability means analysts gain an enhanced threat context, which can, for example, detect a sudden surge in traffic to an external IP address or a strange pattern of user behaviour.
-As soon as the normal bounds are exceeded, the technology can then use threat intelligence and analytics to determine if that destination IP address is malicious or is the user is accessing sensitive material in a suspicious way.
+The outcome of good cyber security isn’t a larger number of alerts – it is a process and tool-set that delivers resolutions for verified issues as they arise as part of an overall ISMS.
+Automating threat verification profiles the behaviours on networks and provides a more complete picture of what is going on within the networks, systems and applications.
+Furthermore, looking at behavioural indicators means analysts gain an enhanced threat context, which can, for example, detect a sudden surge in traffic to an external IP address or a strange pattern of user behaviour.
+As soon as the normal bounds are exceeded, technology can then use threat intelligence and analytics to determine if that destination IP address is malicious or if the user is accessing sensitive material in a suspicious way as part of an insider attack.